soniacastrop/Prediction-UPDRS-Parkinson-scores/README.md

 # Prediction-UPDRS-Parkinson-scores
-Prediction of UPDRS scores in Parkinson’s patients from voice recordings.

 To reproduce the results obtained and commented on in the report, just follow these simple instructions:

 1. Open the R document and change if necessary the path to the working directory of your R studio.
 Run the entire R document for pre-processing, regression techniques, and glm.